In the little town of Stenstorp in Västergötland, Sweden, lies the Dalén Museum.

 Gustaf Dalén was born in Stenstorp on 30 November 1869.
 The revolving light apparatus, the sun valve and the automatic mantle changer are only a few of the things that made this inventor and Nobel prize winner famous all over the world.
 His revolutionary inventions in the field of lighthouse technology have saved the lives of hundreds of thousands of sea farers over the years.

 The Dalén Museum, housed in Stenstorps lovely Court House from 1884, was opened 127 years after his birth.
-It’s an interactive experience museum which tells the story of Gustaf Dalen’s life.
+It’s an interactive experience museum which tells the story of Gustaf Dalen’s life and the amazing stories of his inventions.

 The entry price includes a showing of a short documentary film which is in Swedish or English.
 Just tell the staff if you want to see the English version.